emersonmello/mfap-installation-guide/doc/en/Factor-Removal-Implementation.md

 ## Endpoint `removeSecondFactor`

 To consume the service, a GET request is needed.
 The authentication protocol used is of the type "Basic", so you need to provide a username and password.
-They are the same you provided when installing the MfaProvider (username and password for the REST endpoints).
+They're the same ones you've provided when installing the MfaProvider (username and password for the REST endpoints).

 The endpoint address is: ```$host/mfa/resource/remove/$username```